J. T. Dunn: CZW (2013–2015)

-Dunn debuted with CZW in 2013, and soon after formed a tag team with David Starr collectively known as "The Juicy Product" (combining Dunn's nickname of "The Juice" and Starr's nickname of "The Product").
-In their first match as a tag team, Starr and Dunn lost to 4-Loco (Azrieal and Bandido Jr.) at Down With The Sickness.
+Dunn debuted with CZW in 2013, and soon formed a tag team with David Starr known as The Juicy Product (combining Dunn's nickname of "The Juice" and Starr's nickname of "The Product").
+In their first match as a tag team, Starr and Dunn lost to 4-Loco (Azrieal and Bandido Jr.) at Down With the Sickness.
 At Cerebral in October, they won their first match as a team, defeating Caleb Konley and Shane Hollister at Cerebral.
-On November 2 at Night Of Infamy, Starr, along with Andrew Everett, Caleb Konley and Latin Dragon, took part in a 5 Way Scramble match to determine the new #1 contender for the CZW Wired Television Championship, won by Shane Strickland.
-On December 14 at Cage Of Death XV, Starr and Dunn unsuccessfully challenged Blk Out (Ruckus and Blk Jeez) for the CZW World Tag Team Championship.
-On January 11, 2014 at Answering The Challenge, Starr and Dunn were defeated by OI4K (Jake and Dave Crist).
+On November 2 at Night of Infamy, Starr (along with Andrew Everett, Caleb Konley, and Latin Dragon) took part in a 5-Way Scramble match to determine the new No. 1 contender for the CZW Wired Television Championship, which was won by Shane Strickland.
+On December 14 at Cage of Death XV, Starr and Dunn unsuccessfully challenged Blk Out (Ruckus and Blk Jeez) for the CZW World Tag Team Championship.

+On January 11, 2014, at Answering The Challenge, Starr and Dunn were defeated by OI4K (Jake and Dave Crist).
 At CZW's 15th Anniversary Show on February 8, The Juicy Product faced OI4K, The Nation Of Intoxication (Danny Havoc and Lucky 13) and The Front (Ace Delic and Sozio) in a 4-way match, won by The Front.
 At High Stakes 5, Dunn and Starr teamed up with Biff Busick and Alex Colon in a loss to OI4K, Azrieal and Chris Dickinson.
 On April 12 at Best of the Best XIII, Dunn and Starr became the new #1 contenders to the CZW Tag Team Championship, defeating OI4K.
 On April 27 at To Infinity, Starr and Dunn defeated The Beaver Boys (John Silver and Alex Reynolds) to become the new CZW World Tag Team Champions.
 They made their first successful defence at Proving Grounds on May 10, defeating Silver and Reynolds in a rematch.
 They once again successfully defended the championships on May 31, defeating Los Ben Dejos (Jay Cruz and Jay Rios)., and on June 14 at Tournament Of Death 13, they retained the championships once again, this time against Drew Gulak and Sozio.
 The Juicy Product made a surprise appearance for CZW's sister all-female promotion Women Superstars Uncensored (WSU) later that month, defeating Annie Social and Kimber Lee in 10 seconds to win the WSU Tag Team Championship.

 Back in CZW, they again retained the CZW Tag Team Championship at New Heights on July 12 in a fatal four-way match, defeating The Beaver Boys, OI4K and Team Tremendous (Dan Barry and Bill Carr).
 On September 13 at WSU Resurgence, they successfully defended the WSU Tag Team Championships in a rematch against Lee and Social, and later that night retained the CZW Tag Team Championship against OI4K and The Beaver Boys in a 3-way ladder match at Down With The Sickness.
 On September 27 at Deja Vu, Starr and Dunn lost the CZW Tag Team Championships to OI4K.
 At WSU's 8th Anniversary Show on February 21, 2015, Dunn and Starr were defeated by Lee and Social for the WSU Tag Team Championship.
 On October 10, 2015 at Tangled Web 8, Dunn defeated former tag team partner David Starr.
 On October 14, 2017 at The Wolf Of Wrestling, Dunn (now being accompanied by Josh Briggs) returned to CZW and defeated Space Monkey, John Silver, and Trey Miguel in a fatal-four-way match.
 He then went on to defeat Ace Romero at Night Of Infamy after an assist from Briggs.